 The Town of Frederick has a Right-of-Way (ROW) permit process to protect the significant investment that local citizens have made with their tax dollars for roadway improvements.
-To this aim, the town requires that a ROW permit be issued for any work that is done within the town’s ROW, unless it is specifically exempted as described below.
-The town, in review of the permit application, will determine what the potential for damage to the town’s infrastructure might be, and will collect a non-refundable license fee of $150, plus a refundable deposit to ensure that the ROW is returned to its previous condition.
-The deposit is based on the amount of roadway that will be cut, and it will be refunded after the road has been repaired to its original condition.
-The license fee covers the town’s cost of review of the permit application as well as inspection of the work in the ROW.
+To this aim, the Town requires that a ROW permit be issued for any work that is done within the Town's ROW, unless it is specifically exempted as described below.
+In review of the permit application, the Town will determine what the potential for damage to the Town's infrastructure might be and collect a non-refundable license fee of $150, plus a refundable deposit to ensure that the ROW is returned to its previous condition.
+The deposit is based on the amount of roadway that will be cut and it will be refunded after the road has been repaired to its original condition.
+The license fee covers the Town's cost of review of the permit application and inspection of the work in the ROW.

 A ROW permit application is a single page to which you will need to attach three items:

 A drawing showing the work to be done.Depending on the nature of the work, this could be a copy of a drawing from a plan set or simply a hand drawn picture of the work area.
 The drawing should reference, and include dimensions to, the nearest right-of-way line and also a section or quarter corner or a property corner.